microsoft/pxt-arcade/docs/courses/csintro/logic/intro.md

 })
 ```

 Notice that when the game creates a new enemy, it checks to see if the player's score is less than a certain value.
-In the case that it is, it means that the player has just started playing the game.
-Because of this, the game makes it easier for the player by decreases the speed in which the projectiles are hurling at the player.
-Kind of like a tutorial phase.
+If that is the case, the player has just started playing the game, so the game makes it easier for the player by decreasing the speed in which the projectiles are thrown at the player.

 https://youtu.be/VYmc4szD5mU

 [Alternative Video Location](https://aka.ms/40544a-ifless-task)

-## Task #1a: less than
+## Task #1a: Scoring

 1. Create a new project
 2. When the player presses the ``||controller:A||`` button the score increases by 1
 3. Then, when the player presses the ``||controller:B||`` button, if the player's score is less than 10, the sprite will say something

-## Task #1b: less than
+## Task #1b: Sprite Position

 1. Create a new project
 2. Create a sprite, and use ``||controller:control sprite with||`` to make it move when the directional keys are pressed